petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

     print('x and y are equal')
 ```

-elif is an abbreviation of “else if.”
+elif is an abbreviation of "else if."
 Again, exactly one branch will be executed.
 There is no limit on the number of elif statements.
 If there is an else clause, it has to be at the end, but there doesn’t have to be one.
 ```
 if choice == 'a':
     draw_a()